Lamppa Manufacturing Inc.

 2021 – 4th Generation, Garrett Lamppa has taken over as CEO.
 He looks to continue moving Lamppa Manufacturing forward into the future by focusing on product quality, customer satisfaction, and being a great employer.

 Join Our Community

 The Kuuma customer family comes first at Lamppa Manufacturing.
-Phone, email or stop-in to the factory in Tower, Minnesota, and be greeted by our friendly support team.
-There’s a good chance you will speak directly to Daryl Lamppa, the owner and inspiration behind the incredible innovations designed into every Kuuma product.
+Phone, email or stop-in to the factory (we love to give tours) in Tower, Minnesota, and be greeted by our friendly employees.
+There’s a chance you will speak directly to Daryl Lamppa, the owner and inspiration behind the incredible innovations designed into every Kuuma product.
 We sell our products by referral and word-of-mouth, so your total satisfaction is what drives us.
 Read More….